s0lst1c3/keyboardsnitch/README.md

 #keyboardsnitch

-An easy to use __WebSockets__ keylogger for exploiting XSS vulnerabilities.
+An easy to use __WebSockets__ keylogger for injecting into pages vulnerable to XSS.
 Fast, reliable, and deadly accurate.

 #Key Features